A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Motivations and problem formulation

 Noting the form of the elasticity equation given in \eqref{elasticity}, where the term $w_1 (t,x)$ largely describes the effect of the (viscous) fluid pressure on the fracture walls, while the term $w_2 (t,x)$ describes the toughness effects, we can decompose the volume into the sum of those resulting from the viscosity and toughness dominated terms:

 with

 As a result, we can define the ratio between these two:

 which will clearly provide an approximation of the extent to which the fracture evolution is governed by viscosity dominated or toughness dominated effects, providing a basic measure for the regime a particular fracture is in at a certain moment.
-This can be demonstrated by comparing with the known natural scaling ${\cal M}$ and ${\cal K}$ for the viscosity and toughness dominated regimes for a storage dominated fracture.
-To avoid time dependence, we take the values from the self-similar scheme given in \cite{garagash_large_toughenss} (for more information on these scalings, see also e.g.\ \cite{Garagash2000,GaragashSummary,Peirce2008}), we obtain:
+This can be demonstrated by considering the self-similar solution, where the material is homogeneous and pumping is constant in time.
+It is easy to see that in this case $\delta (t)$ is constant in time as well.
+Furthermore, it can be verified that if two solutions, having different parameters, have the same value of $\delta$ then they differ only by a rescaling.
+In fact, $\delta$ is directly related to the known natural scaling ${\cal M}$ and ${\cal K}$, for the viscosity and toughness dominated regimes of a storage dominated fracture respectively, given in \cite{garagash_large_toughenss} (for more information on these scalings, see also e.g.\ \cite{Garagash2000,GaragashSummary,Peirce2008}) and we have:

-As a result, the parameter $\delta (t)$ indicates which hydraulic fracture regime the fracture is experiencing at that point within the ${\cal K} - {\cal M}$ parametric space.
+Consequently, the general form of the self-similar solution may be considered as only depending on $\delta$, that represents the regime under which the fracture is propagating.
+As a result, it is natural to choose in our study values of $K_{IC}$ such that $\delta$ corresponds to specific regimes within the ${\cal K} - {\cal M}$ parametric space, which are provided in Table.~\ref{Table:delta}.

-To incorporate this into the analysis, we define the toughness considered in simulations in terms of this parameter.
-Noting that the value of $\delta (t)$ remains constant in the case of a homogeneous material, we use this to link the value of $\delta$ to a corresponding value of $K_{Ic}$, which is provided in Table.~\ref{Table:delta}.
-We define simulations in terms of the parameters $\delta_{max}$ and $\delta_{min}$, denoting to the maximum and minimum toughness in the material.
-While not a perfect measure, this will allow for the expected regime of the fracture within each rock layer (viscosity or toughness dominated) to be incorporated into the analysis.